Config

 See rebound documentation for explanation of the integrator's settings.

-• integration.dt (float): the step of the integration (or the initial step for some integrators).
+• dt/INTEGRATION_DT (float): the step of the integration (or the initial step for some integrators).
 By default, 0.1.

-• integration.integrator (string): the default integrator from rebound.
+• integrator/INTEGRATION_INTEGRATOR (string): the default integrator from rebound.
 By default, SABA(10,6,4).
 See rebound documentation.

-• integration.integrator.safe_mode (int): the parameter of the integration.
+• integrator_safe_mode/INTEGRATION_SAFE_MODE (int): the parameter of the integration.
 By default, 0.
 See rebound documentation

-• integration.integrator.corrector (int): the parameter of the corrector for symplectic integrators.
+• integrator_corrector/INTEGRATION_CORRECTOR (int): the parameter of the corrector for symplectic integrators.
 By default, 17.
 See rebound documentation

-• solar_system_file (str): the name of the cache file used to store the initial data of the Sun, planets, and Pluto.
+• SOLAR_SYSTEM_FILE (str): the name of the cache file used to store the initial data of the Sun, planets, and Pluto.
 It is used to speed up the creation of the simulation.
 By default, cache/solar.bin.
+Note that in order to avoid issues with initial date&time, the app will automatically add postfix equals to the current timestamp, i.e., cache/solar_12345.bin.

 Access to the parameters of rebound

-Note that while resonances provides a wrapper for rebound integrators, you may invoke directly some properties or methods in rebound.
+While resonances wraps many Rebound integrator settings, you can still manipulate Rebound directly.
 You can access the simulation object of rebound directly as an attribute sim.sim:

 sim = resonances.Simulation()